 The most eclectic of the bunch, this arrangement takes a bit more strategizing—but the payoff is huge.
-Start with your largest piece of artwork, placing it off-center, then build the arrangement around it.
+If you’re not confident in your ability to select pieces that complement one another, start with an already-curated collection of artworks.
+From there, take your largest piece of artwork, placing it off-center, then build the arrangement around it.
 Be sure to keep at least two inches between the frames, and aim for a visual balance: Space out darker pieces, and mix up the mediums.

 It’s a good idea to mock up your arrangement on the floor before picking up a hammer.
 Move things around and experiment until you land on a look you like, then transfer that configuration to the wall.
 And as a general rule, the bottom edge of the arrangement should be roughly eight inches above your piece of furniture.